jrgrant/hass_ids_hyyp/README.md

     - Creates a `button.[site_name]_[automation_name]` button entity.
 This entity pushes the "automation" button similar to pushing the button in the IDS app.

     <br><br>
-- Shows which zone triggered an alarm **THIS FEATURE IS DEPRECATED.
-IT IS REPLACED BY THE SWITCH ATTRIBUTES EXPLAINED ABOVE**
-    - Creates a `binary_sensor.[zone_name]_trigger` binary sensor entity.
-If the alarm is triggered, this entity changes to TRUE on the zone that triggered the alarm.
-        - The sensor binary_sensor.[zone name]_trigger is normally FALSE.
-        - If the alarm triggers this binary sensor will turn to TRUE on the zone that has triggered the alarm.
-        *Note multiple sensors can trigger the alarm at the same time if it's armed*
-        - The sensor will  remain TRUE for 1 update cycles and then go back to FALSE
-        *You should handle any home assistant triggers with automations*
-            - The sensor may remain TRUE for 2 update cycles depending on how the alarm is synchronized with the update poll.
-        - *Note that due to the polling time to the IDS server this currently only updates once every 30 seconds since there is no push from IDS implemented.
-This sensor may therefore be up to 30 seconds "late"*

 # Examples